 The world is a compilation of colorful feats of wonder, festivities, places, and people.
-If you want to live the life of Riley and go out of your comfort zone then book a flight so you can witness grandeur in real life.
+If you want to have the best experiences in the world and go out of your comfort zone then book a flight so you can witness grandeur in real life.
 Travelling provides you with a chance to see the world, mingle with other people and experience the festivities.
 If you are planning to go on a global tour, better plan your trips on world festivals for a day of optimized fun and experience.

 New Year’s Eve – Sydney Harbour

 New Year celebrations are always better with a bang!
 As millions of people enjoy the televised version of Sydney’s New Year’s Eve fireworks show, why not go to Australia to spend the first day of the year?
 Aside from the pyrotechnics display, there is a light parade of boats that you can experience.

 Harbin Ice and Snow – Harbin, China

 Ice and snow make one feel nostalgic and serene.
 If you want to take part in an activity where ice and snow envelop you in childlike innocence, then it is a must that you go to Harbin, China, for their annual winter festival.
 The ice lantern show and garden party do not only involve the most majestic ice sculptures but activities such as winter swimming, ice lantern exhibition, and alpine skiing.